 Where can I find nearby CBT group therapy sessions?

 There are several ways to find CBT group therapy sessions near you.

-One option is to consult with your primary care physician, therapist, or mental health professional for recommendations.
+One option is to consult your GP, therapist, or mental health professional for recommendations.

 Additionally, online directories and databases, such as those maintained by professional associations or government agencies, can give you information on available therapists and mental health clinics offering group therapy.